UbhiTS/ad-alexasmarttalkingthermostat/README.md

 - **Enforce Temp Limits**: your guests just can't crank up the heat :hotsprings: or cold :snowflake:, saving you :dollar::dollar::dollar:
 - **Daily Shut Off**: no more forgetting to turn off the thermostat and let it run whole day while you are away
 - **Enforce Fan Mode Auto**: Does not allow your fan to aimlessly be on, this can be used with the Air Cycle Feature to get the best of both worlds, save :dollar::dollar::dollar: and cycle air
-- **Air Cycle Feature**: Cycles are at defined interval between your house and the rooms.
-If you have temp difference in rooms in your house, this will solve it!
+- **Air Cycle Feature**: Cycles air at the defined interval between the rooms in your house.
+If you have temp difference in rooms in your house, or a room has stagnant air, and just smells funny :trollface:, this will solve it!
 - **Open Door/Window Shut Off**: AC turns off if a door :door: or window :city_sunrise: is left open for 60 seconds.
 Works specially well with your kids :girl::girl: ;)

 Ever since we've set this up in our home, we cannot imaging our home without it.
 Your home suddenly gets a voice, something like Jarvis ...
 Awesome!